 Ph.D. programs may center on any one of the previously described areas through the choice of appropriate course work and research topic.

 The Doctor of Philosophy program in biomedical engineering requires a minimum of 72 s.h. of graduate work, including acceptable transfer credit.
 At least 42 s.h. must be earned in formal course work taken after the B.S. is awarded, and at least 12 s.h. must be earned for research and the thesis.
 Students who enter with an M.S. may count a maximum of 33 s.h. of approved transfer credit toward the Ph.D., but they must earn 39 s.h. of graduate credit at the University of Iowa, including at least 12 s.h. for research and the thesis.
 Based on a student's research progress, examination results, or other measures, the graduate committee may require additional formal course work to strengthen perceived areas of weakness.

-Ph.D. students must complete the following courses or their equivalents.
+Ph.D. students with a major in biomedical engineering must complete the following courses or their equivalents.

 |BIOS:4120||Introduction to Biostatistics||3|

 |ME:5113||Mathematical Methods in Engineering (or equivalent math course numbered 3000 or above)||3|

 Admission to the Ph.D. program is conditional until students successfully complete a qualifying examination.
 The biomedical engineering faculty administers the exam and decides whether a student's performance on it is adequate for admission to the Ph.D. program.

 Admission to Ph.D. candidacy requires a g.p.a. of at least 3.00 on all graduate work at the University of Iowa.
 Upon completion of the course work specified in the plan of study and with the required grade-point average and the advisor's recommendation, students are admitted to the comprehensive examination by their committee.